AT A GLANCE

 We are proposing:

-- 40 new high quality modular homes located under the railway arches further into the site for privacy
+- 40 new high quality permanent homes located under the railway arches further into the site for privacy

 - A Village Hall which will become a community hub and training and mentoring facility for residents, located towards the site entrance